 On April 9, 1942, Bataan was surrendered to the Japanese.
 His company made its way to Mariveles at the southern tip of Bataan.
 In the barrio, the Japanese took what they wanted from the Americans.

-The Japanese ordered the POWs to form columns of 100 men.
-They were moved to the train station where they were put into boxcars.
+The Japanese ordered the POWs to form columns of 100 men and moved them to the train station where they were put into boxcars.
 The cars were known as forty or eights, because each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car and closed the doors.
 When the POWs left the cars at Capas, those who had died fell to the floor of the cars.
 Emmett and the other POWs made their way to Camp O'Donnell.